nus-cs2103-AY2021S1/tp/docs/UserGuide.md

      would start with: `https://nus-sg.zoom.us/`.
 Zoom links that do not belong to the NUS domain would not be accepted.

   Example:
-  * `addzoom 1 n/lecture z/https://nus-sg.zoom.us/j/auya7164hg` Adds a zoom link `https://nus-sg.zoom.us/j/auya7164hg` to the first module
+  * `addzoom 1 n/lecture z/https://nus-sg.zoom.us/j/auya7164hg` adds a zoom link `https://nus-sg.zoom.us/j/auya7164hg` to the first module
    in the displayed module list for the lesson `lecture`.

+#### Deleting a zoom link for a specific lesson from a module: `deletezoom`

+Deletes a zoom link for a specific lesson from an existing module.

+  Format: `deletezoom INDEX n/LESSON_NAME`

+   * Deletes a zoom link from the module at the specified `INDEX`.

+   * The index refers to the index number of the module shown on the displayed module list.

+   * The index **must be a positive integer** 1, 2, 3...

+   * `LESSON_NAME` refers to the name of the lesson in the module which contains the zoom link to be deleted.

+  Example:
+  * `deletezoom 2 n/lecture` deletes the zoom link of the lesson `lecture` from the 2nd module in the displayed module list.

 #### Deleting a module: `deletemodule`